oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/create-wdt-model.md

 Next, you need to create a server template that you will use with your dynamic cluster.
 Select the **Server Templates** element, add a new server template using the **+** icon in the table header, specify the name as `todo-srv-template`, and then click **OK**.
-After you create the template, select the link in the table enable `Listen Port Enabled` so that the screen looks like the following image.
+After you create the template, select the link in the table, enable `Listen Port Enabled` and set the `Listen Port` to `8100` so that the screen looks like the following image.

 {{< img "Server Template" "images/server-template-1.png" >}}